Han Xiao

 National Scholarship (MOE of China), 2008

-Han Xiao is an Associate Professor of Chemistry, and Biosciences at Rice University.
-Han was born in 1986 in Changchun, Jilin, China.
-He obtained his undergraduate degree from the University of Science and Technology of China (USTC) where he graduated with a B.S. in chemistry and an honors degree in physical science.
-He conducted undergraduate research in Prof. Liu-Zhu Gong’s group, focusing on organic methodology and synthesis of natural products.
+Han Xiao serves as the Director of the SynthX Center and holds the position of Associate Professor within the Department of Chemistry, Biosciences, and Bioengineering at Rice University.
+Han obtained his undergraduate degree from the University of Science and Technology of China (USTC) where he graduated with a B.S. in chemistry and an honors degree in physical science.
 After graduating from USTC in 2010, Han joined the Ph.D. program at the Scripps Research Institute (TSRI).
 His thesis work with Prof. Peter G. Schultz focused on expanding the technique of genetically incorporating unnatural amino acids in both prokaryotic and eukaryotic organisms and applying this technique for better cancer therapeutics.
-In 2015, Han joined the laboratory of Prof. Carolyn R. Bertozzi as a Good Ventures Postdoctoral Fellow of the Life Science Research Foundation at the Stanford University.
-In his postdoctoral work, he is engaged in the development of novel cancer immune therapy targeting the cell-surface glycans axis of immune modulation.
-Enzymatic precision glycocalyx editing is able to simultaneously stimulate immune-activating pathways and limit immune-inhibitory pathways within immune cells, thus leading to a promising avenue for cancer immune therapy.
-Currently,Han is an Associate Professor at Rice University in the Department of Chemistry.
-At Rice, the focus of his research is the development of various chemical biological tools allowing us to understand complex biology system as well as develop novel therapeutic strategies.
-His research combines elements from multiple disciplines spanning synthetic chemistry, chemical biology, molecular biology, cancer biology and immunology.
+In 2015, Han joined the laboratory of Prof. Carolyn R. Bertozzi as a Good Ventures Postdoctoral Fellow of the Life Science Research Foundation at Stanford University.
+In his postdoctoral work, he was engaged in the development of novel cancer immune therapy targeting the cell-surface glycans axis of immune modulation.
+In July 2017, Han started his independent research at Rice University.
+The focus of his research is the development of various chemical biological tools allowing us to understand complex biological systems as well as develop novel therapeutic strategies.
+His awards include Level 2 Breast Cancer Research Program Breakthrough Award (DoD), Maximizing Investigators’ Research Award for Early Stage Investigators (NIH), Norman Hackerman - Welch Young Investigator Award, and CPRIT Faculty Recruitment Award.